All Products

 Billing

-The Session Record Delivery feature is free of charge.
-However, you may be charged for the following items when you use the feature:
+Session Record Delivery is free of charge, but you may incur costs for the following items:

-• Billable items of Simple Log Service, such as storage space occupied by the delivered records and log index traffic.
+• SLS billable items, such as storage space and log index traffic.

 Step 1: Configure the Session Record Delivery feature

 Session records cannot be delivered across regions.
-To deliver session records to a different region, select the region and then proceed.
+Select the target region before you proceed.

-4. In the upper-right corner of the ECS Cloud Assistant page, click Configure.
+4. In the upper-right corner of the ECS Cloud Assistant page, click Settings.

-5. In the Cloud Assistant Settings dialog box, click the Session Manager Settings tab to configure the delivery settings.
+5. In the Cloud Assistant Settings dialog box, click the Session Manager Settings tab.

 1. Select Deliver to Log Service.

-2. Select an existing Simple Log Service project and Logstore.
+2. Select an existing SLS project and Logstore.

-• To query or analyze logs in Simple Log Service, you must enable indexing.
-For more information, see Create indexes.
+• To query or analyze logs in SLS, you must enable indexing.
+See Create indexes.

 • (Optional) Specify a server-side encryption method for the Logstore.
-Session records delivered to the Logstore are encrypted by using the encryption method.
-For more information, see Encrypt data.
+Delivered records are encrypted with the specified method.
+See Encrypt data.

 • Deliver session records to OSS.